fJavierLasso/Lassavins/README.md

 - 👋 Hi, I’m @fJavierLasso
 - 👀 I'm a Higher Technician in Web Application Development, looking forward to become a Software Engineer!
 - 👨🏻‍💻 I love building amazing apps and I'm always looking to learn new skills
-- 🌱 I'm currently working on my FYP for my Higher Technician Certificate while interning at Digital55
+- 🌱 I'm currently working on my FYP while interning at Digital55
 - 📫 How to reach me: fjavierlasso@icloud.com
 <!---
 fJavierLasso/fJavierLasso is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.